sscovil/risk-game/README.md

 $ PORT=8080 npm start
 ```

-This will start the server, which is listening on whichever port you specify (default is **8080**).
+This will start the server, which is listening on the port you specify (default is **8080**).

-Navigate to http://localhost:8080 (or whatever port you choose) to play the game.
+Navigate to http://localhost:8080 (or the port you specify) to play the game.